-84. Where automatic compensation has been applied or the PAB has condoned a credit shortfall, the University will provide a single optional resit which a student may choose to take instead of
+84. Where automatic compensation has been applied or the PAB has condoned a credit shortfall, the University will provide a single optional resit which a student may choose to take instead of receiving the credit via compensated or condoned credit.
+This is to enable the pass threshold to be achieved and for any accreditation requirements to be met.
+No further resit will normally be given where a resit is compensated or condoned.

-- receiving the credit via compensated or condoned credit.
-This is to enable the pass threshold to be achieved and for any accreditation requirements to be met. - 85.
-The mark achieved on the optional resit will be capped and will stand even where it is lower than the original mark achieved.
+- 85. The mark achieved on the optional resit will be capped and will stand even where it is lower than the original mark achieved.
 This may result in the PAB confirming a different progression or award decision. - 86.
 The regulations under 'Resit opportunities' regarding resit modes, resit marks, capping and resit scheduling apply.